 Update: The Droid Incredible is now $150 direct from Verizon, too -- and considering how universally well-liked that thing is, the Droid 2 might still be a tough sell at the same price.
 Decisions!

-*Verizon is currently in the process of acquiring AOL, Engadget's parent company.
+*Verizon has acquired AOL, Engadget's parent company.
 However, Engadget maintains full editorial control, and Verizon will have to pry it from our cold, dead hands.